henrique-dev/MetaFighter/README.md

 # MetaFighter
-Passos a serem concluídos:
+Steps to be completed:
-- [ ] Modo multijogador.
+- [ ] Multiplayer mode.
-- [ ] Finalização do motor de jogo
+- [ ] Game engine termination

-Passos concluídos:
+Completed steps:
-- [x] Motor de jogo (75%).
+- [x] Game engine (75%).
-- [x] Obteção de todos os sprites para o jogo.
+- [x] Obtaining all sprites for the game.

-## Descrição
+## Description
-Jogo para smartphone (somente Android no momento), de luta.
-Foi utilizada a mesma técnica que o famoso jogo **Mortal Kombat** onde os movimentos são executados por atores reais e capturados por câmeras, para então edição e obtenção dos quadros dos movimentos.
+Fighting game for smartphone (Android only at the moment).
+The same technique as the famous game **Mortal Kombat** was used where the movements are performed by real actors and captured by cameras, for then editing and obtaining the frames of the movements.
-O jogo não foi terminado ainda, porém é possivel jogar uma possível demo, [disponível aqui](https://play.google.com/store/apps/details?id=com.br.phdev.metafighter&hl=pt_BR)
+The game is not finished yet, but it is possible to play a possible demo, [available here](https://play.google.com/store/apps/details?id=com.br.phdev.metafighter&hl=pt_BR)
 .